-When you check this box located below the DRIVE-THRU tile (see Fig. 1.21), you are automatically connected with a customer when they arrive at the order point.
+When you check this box, you are automatically connected with a customer when they arrive at the order point.
 You are then automatically disconnected when they leave the order point.
 The headset remains in this mode until the headset is powered off and on again.
 This feature is only available for one headset per drive-thru lane.
-For example, if a user selects AUTO HANDS-FREE mode when it is already in use with another user, this new user will force the initial user out of this mode.
-This happens because this mode is only available for one user per lane.
+For example, if a user selects Auto Hands-Free mode when it is already in use with another user, this new user will force the initial user out of this mode.